robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 is given as an argument to the setting.
 The extension for resource files shall be `.resource`.

-If the resource file path is absolute, it is used directly.
-Otherwise, the resource file is first searched relatively to the directory where the importing file is located.
+Unless the resource file is given as an absolute path, it is first searched relatively to the directory where the importing file is located.
 If the file is not found there, it is then searched from the directories in Python's module search path.
 See [Import Paths](Chapter_2_Getting_Started.md#import-paths) for more details.

 ### Sections in Resource Files